An Inside Look At Why A Cleanroom For PPE Manufacturing Is Necessary

 The FDA’s Standards for PPE Production in Cleanrooms

 For the most part, the FDA does not provide highly specific rules and guidance pertaining to requirements and build specifications for cleanrooms.
 Rather, this group defers to CGMP or USP standards.
 The majority of CGMP and USP build requirements for cleanrooms are centered on ISO 14644-1.
-This is a baseline of sorts where cleanroom builds begin in order to prove compliant with the standards for masks as well as PPE.
+This is a baseline of sorts where cleanroom builds begin to prove compliant with the standards for masks as well as PPE.

 The Merits of Using a Cleanroom for Masks and PPE

 A cleanroom for PPE manufacturing is a controlled environment in which pollutants such as dust, aerosol particles and airborne microbes are filtered.
-These are safe, clean, sanitized and sterile places to manufacture medical equipment that does not pose a threat to the health of medical professionals or those in need of medical assistance.
+These are safe, clean, sanitized, and sterile places to manufacture medical equipment that does not pose a threat to the health of medical professionals or those in need of medical assistance.
 In fact, cleanrooms are subdivided into unique levels based on contamination in terms of the amount of particles permitted within the space per cubic meter.
 Furthermore, a cleanroom for PPE manufacturing controls variables ranging from air flow to temperature and humidity.

-Cleanrooms are the optimal spaces to make products such as masks and PPE as they ensure this protective gear is not tainted with a virus, bacteria or other potential harmful particles prior to their use in the field.
-The best cleanroom for PPE manufacturing facilities are carefully engineered to remove as many pollutants, contaminants and particles from the outdoor air.
+Cleanrooms are the optimal spaces to make products such as masks and PPE as they ensure this protective gear is not tainted with a virus, bacteria, or other potential harmful particles prior to their use in the field.
+The best cleanroom for PPE manufacturing facilities is carefully engineered to remove as many pollutants, contaminants and particles from the outdoor air.
 This outdoor air is circulated through a filter system.
 The ULPA or HEPA filters decontaminate and clean the outdoor air in accordance with exact specifications.
 This filtered air is then moved directly into the cleanroom, ensuring masks and PPE can be manufactured without the potential for contamination.
 Furthermore, cleanrooms are designed to ensure the contaminated air within these spaces is moved outside of the room through registers or at the bare minimum, recirculated to the filters, allowing the process to restart.

 Maintaining Cleanroom Cleanliness for Mask and PPE Production

 Cleaning the air within a cleanroom for PPE manufacturing is only one piece of the sanitization puzzle that ensures PPE and masks can be manufactured without contamination of any sort.
 A concerted effort is necessary to maintain cleanroom cleanliness.
-Those who work in cleanrooms are well aware of the fact that everything brought into this space has the potential to release particles into the air and onto surfaces.
+Those who work in cleanrooms are aware of the fact that everything brought into this space has the potential to release particles into the air and onto surfaces.
 In fact, even people who walk into the room have the potential to carry contaminants that compromise the masks and PPE manufactured within the space.

 This is precisely why those who work in cleanrooms where PPE and masks are made wear protective garments.
 After all, people are loaded with particles of various sorts, some of which will contaminate cleanrooms as well as the PPE and masks made in those facilities.
 From flakes of skin to hair and beyond, there is the potential for particles of varying types to compromise items manufactured in these spaces.
 Every single person who enters a cleanroom wears prescribed protective gear ranging from gowns to gloves and in some cases, entire bunny suits with goggles and a mask.

 Some cleanrooms are controlled to the point that air showers are implemented to limit the number of particles that enter the space.
-Air showers in combination with the gowning room blow particles off of those who plan to enter the cleanroom.
+Air showers in combination with the gowning room blow particles off those who plan to enter the cleanroom.
 This is quite the effective precaution to take to ensure those who enter the spaces where masks and PPE are manufactured do not carry potentially harmful particles in with them.

 Additional Cleanroom Safeguards for PPE Manufacturing